isabella232/website-27/docs/bebop/source/includes/_go_deeper.md

 ### libARUtils
 This library provides utilities classes.

+### libmux
+This library provides functions to use a mux.

+### libpomp
+This library is a printf oriented message protocol.

 ### Samples
 You can find in this repo some examples for iOS, Android and Unix.<br/>